• Skip to primary navigation

 • Add all ingredients to the blender.

-• Blend for ~30-seconds, until ginger is finely chopped.
+• Blend for 30-seconds, until ginger is finely chopped.

-• Strain (into a measuring cup) and press on the leftover ginger pulp with a spoon to squeeze all of the juice out.
+• Strain (into a measuring cup) and press on the leftover pulp with a spoon to squeeze all of the juice out.

 • Pour into an airtight container and measure out 1.5 OZ whenever ready for a shot of immunity and energy!